 What is a Good Credit Score?

-What is a good credit score?
+What is a FICO Score?

-What is a good base FICO score?
+What does a good FICO Score mean?

-|Good Base FICO Score|
+|Good Base FICO Scores|

 What is a good FICO industry-specific score?

 In addition to its base scoring models, FICO creates industry-specific credit scores for credit card issuers and auto lenders.
 The scoring model is similar to that used to determine your base score.
 However, your industry-specific score could be more heavily influenced by your history with a related account, such as your history of making on-time auto loan payments.
 The FICO Auto Score and FICO Bankcard Score credit scores range from 250 to 900.

 |Good FICO industry-specific scores|